pretix/pretix-docs/docs/guides/meta/development-environment.md

 Since this documentation uses the docs-as-code approach, the setup is similar to that of other software development projects.

 !!!
 Note
-    These instructions were tested using Arch Linux, Bash, and Nano.
+    These instructions were tested using Arch Linux and Bash.
     If you are using a different operating system and software, adapt the commands given here to your own use case.

 ## Prerequisites